The call for proposals 2025 is now open. The deadline for submission will be 16 January 2025, 12:00 (Swiss time).

 • Can give supporting documents (e.g., letter of recommendation) to successful applicants but cannot take care of visa or other such processes in their name.

-Target Public and Thematic Areas
+Target Public and thematic areas

 Any doctoral student or early post-doctoral researcher (maximum 36 months after the PhD award at the time of the proposal submission) working at a Swiss public research institution is eligible to apply.